Aunestly/Scorbot-ER-V-plus/README.md

 <p> I'd like to extend my sincere gratitiude to the entire team.
 This project would not have been possible without the ressources and support of CS Robotics Lab.
 Special thanks for providing access to the SCORBOT-ER V Plus Robotic arms, workbench space, and essential tools required for builiding the custom controller.Their generosity in providing the tools and supploes for the success of this project.
 The supportive and innovative environment of the lab was a constant source motivation </p>
 <p>
 I would like to acknowledge the assitance of GOogle's Gemini, a large language model, which was instrumental in the development of this project.
 The AI provided support in areas such as:
-- code generation for the m MicroPython control system,
+<br>- code generation for the m MicroPython control system,
-- debugging of hardware communication protocols,
+<br>- debugging of hardware communication protocols,
-- conceptual brainstorming for the project's methodology,
+<br>- conceptual brainstorming for the project's methodology,
-- drafting of project documentation.
+<br>- drafting of project documentation.